vuplex/meta-xr-webview-example/README.md

 # Oculus WebView Example

-This Unity project demonstrates how to use the [Vuplex 3D WebView asset](https://developer.vuplex.com/webview/overview) with Oculus Quest, Rift, and Go.
-It includes the [Oculus Integration](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) package, so the only thing you must import is [3D WebView for Android with Gecko Engine](https://assetstore.unity.com/packages/tools/gui/3d-webview-for-android-with-gecko-engine-158778) or [3D WebView for Windows](https://assetstore.unity.com/packages/tools/gui/3d-webview-for-windows-and-macos-154144).
+This Unity project demonstrates how to view and interact with web content in VR on Oculus Quest and Rift using [Vuplex 3D WebView](https://developer.vuplex.com/webview/overview).
+It includes the [Oculus Integration](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) package, so the only thing you must import is [3D WebView for Android with Gecko Engine](https://store.vuplex.com/webview/android-gecko) or [3D WebView for Windows](https://store.vuplex.com/webview/windows-mac).

 <p align="center">
   <img alt="demo" src="./demo.gif" width="640">